lm2r/lmrun/README.md

 # LMRun

 AI workload platform as a SkyPilot distribution incl. cloud infra, networking & services
-- Turn your cloud accounts into an AI platform
+- Turn your cloud accounts into an integrated AI platform
 - Ensure the cheap availability of AI accelerators with a seamless DX

 [SkyPilot](https://github.com/skypilot-org/skypilot) made these *features* possible